mckennapsean/dissertation/content/05-security.md

 ![
-  Cyber security personas for visual communication.
+  Cybersecurity personas for visual communication.
-  We identified four visual personas for cyber security visualization, showing the role decisions and information play across all users.
+  We identified four visual personas for cybersecurity visualization, showing the role decisions and information play across all users.
 The personas method was particularly effective at narrowing our design focus and facilitating consistent communication as a design team.